Season 1, Episode 1: Entourage18 July 2004

 8 July 2007

-Eric has to tell Harvey that he doesn't own Medellin and won't be going to Cannes.
+Eric has to tell Harvey that he doesn't own Medellin and will be going to Cannes.
 Drama must take the Beverly Hills mayor out on the town so he can be annexed into that area.

 15 July 2007